Best Business Microloans in June 2026

 4. Compare options and rates

 Review each lender’s terms and conditions to pick the best option for your business.
-You may benefit from reading small business lender reviews in advance to ensure they align with your business’s criteria and needs.
+You may benefit from reading LendingTree’s small business lender reviews in advance to ensure they align with your business’s criteria and needs.

 Alternatives to microlending

-• SBA 7(a) loan: Backed by the U.S. Small Business Administration, the SBA 7(a) loan offers up to $5,000,000 with affordable rates and terms up to 25 years.
-Funds can be used for general business expenses, like hiring staff, payroll, inventory and marketing.
+• SBA 7(a) loan: For borrowers who need more than $50,000, the SBA 7(a) offers up to $5,000,000 with competitive rates and terms up to 25 years.

-How we chose the best microloans
+Our methodology: How we chose the best microloans

 We reviewed more than 20 lenders to determine the overall best eight microloans.
 To make our list, lenders must meet the following criteria: